c650/irc-bot-framework/README.md

 This framework is written entirely in C++.
 I wrote it because I felt like it.
 Anyone is free to customize it, add to it, or even contribute in making a better, cleaner (please) framework.

-All of this code is licensed under the MIT License.

 ---
 # Usage